Gabegi/.NET_FactoryPattern/FactoryApp/FactoryApp/README.md

 ## What this sample shows

-- A small factory (`ClientFactory`) that returns an `HttpClient` by name
+- A factory (`ClientFactory`) that returns an `HttpClient` by name
 - Custom `DelegatingHandler`s for logging and caching
-- Centralized DI registration via an extension method
+- Centralised DI registration via an extension method
 - Resilience configuration using `Microsoft.Extensions.Http.Resilience`

 ## Project layout